 Summer Training Sessions:

 All interested players must have a current physical on file with the Athletic Office AND have completed their registration prior to the first day of practice.
 Tryouts will be held Monday, August 20 and Tuesday, August 21 from 2:00-4:00pm.
-Wednesday will our team practices.
+Wednesday will begin our team practices.

 For those who make the JV or Varsity team, we will leave Kennedy Catholic Friday (8/24) afternoon and return Sunday mid-afternoon.
 Details will come following tryouts.